Kentucky Pedestrian Accident Lawyer

 You should never get stuck covering the financial, physical, and emotional costs of your injuries when someone else is to blame for the accident.
-A highly qualified Kentucky pedestrian accident lawyer at Wilt & Thompson, PLLC, could help you bring the at-fault party to justice and maximize the amount that you could be awarded in your Kentucky personal injury lawsuit.
+A highly qualified Kentucky pedestrian accident lawyer at Wilt & Associates, PLLC, could help you bring the at-fault party to justice and maximize the amount that you could be awarded in your Kentucky personal injury lawsuit.

 Common Causes of Kentucky Pedestrian Accidents

 In the vast majority of Kentucky pedestrian accidents, the driver of the vehicle that struck you will be found liable for your losses.
 This is usually because they were driving negligently.
 Some examples of driver negligence might include:

 - Distracted driving

 - Drunk driving

 But, negligent driving isn’t necessarily what causes every pedestrian accident.
 On the contrary, sometimes the roads themselves are dangerous.
 Other times, car parts have malfunctioned in some way.
 In these cases, the government agency responsible for maintaining the roads or the auto parts manufacturers could be culpable.

 Your lawyer at Wilt & Associates, PLLC will need to carefully review the details of your case in order to determine who should compensate you for your damages.